There can be no solution to climate challenges without India being central to it: Australian PM | Education

 India is in a unique position to provide leadership in the Global South and there can be no solution to climate challenges without the country being central to it, Australian Prime Minister Anthony Albanese said here on Friday.

-''The perception of India in the world (today) is very different from what it was in 1991, when I had visited the country for the first time, and this is a great tribute to the people essentially,'' he said.
+''The perception of India in the world (today) is very different from what it was in 1991, when I visited the country for the first time, and this is a great tribute to the people essentially,'' the Australian prime minister said.

-Noting that India is a natural leader in the Indian Ocean region and the world's fastest growing major economy, Albanese said, ''India and Australia are natural partners.
-Together, we can do more and we will do more for a shared future based on common interests and visions for embracing a better tomorrow.'' ''India and Australia need to be strategic partners in the Indo-Pacific in a much deeper sense and not just in defence and security,'' he added.
+Noting that India is a natural leader in the Indian Ocean region and the world's fastest growing major economy, he said, ''India and Australia are natural partners.
+Together, we can do more and will do more for a shared future based on common interests and visions for embracing a better tomorrow.'' ''India and Australia need to be strategic partners in the Indo-Pacific in a much deeper sense and not just in defence and security.
+The visit to India is a celebration of our close partnership.
+It also marks the beginning of an ambitious future and highlights the great potential that this bilateral relationship holds.

+''The Comprehensive Strategic Partnership and the ECTA (Economic Cooperation and Trade Agreement) have laid the groundwork for more.
+Trade, investment, strategic and security engagement, and a future built on clean and green energy are the potential areas for cooperation.
+There is a need to pay more attention to global supply chains and diversify our existing trading partnership.
+India and Australia are natural partners and we are looking at ways to strengthen business, especially with Indian Ocean island economies,'' Albanese added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)